-Hair loss can be caused by an underlying disease, or hairs may also break off due to over-grooming or an imbalance of the skin barrier's ecosystem.
+Hair loss (alopecia) can be caused by an underlying disease or an imbalance of the skin barrier's ecosystem.

 Common conditions causing hair loss: